 Dark alchemy

 Peacock Island is actually known as an enchanting natural paradise and looks back on a rich history that is also linked to an enigmatic alchemist.
 He lived here in the 17th century and experimented with fire, glass and elixirs.
 However, dark clouds of smoke and acrid smells quickly gave rise to suspicions of black magic and after a devastating fire, the alchemist’s laboratory burned down completely.
-His spirit, however, is said to still linger as a shadow over the otherwise idyllic island.
+His spirit, however, is said to still move as a shadow over the otherwise idyllic island.

 Haunted Tegel Castle